grundleborg/slack-advanced-exporter/README.md

 -----

 First, run a full export of your Slack team, and have the produced zip file handy.

+Due to `archive/zip` limitations, these actions cannot modify archive in place.
+It's preferable to fetch e-mails first to avoid copying large attachments around.

+### Add users' e-mails to your export.
+To fetch all users' e-mail addresses and add them to the archive, user this command:

+    ./slack-advanced-exporter --input-archive your-slack-team-export.zip --output-archive export-with-emails.zip fetch-emails --api-token xoxp-123...

+You'll need to obtain an API token [here](https://api.slack.com/docs/oauth-test-tokens).

 ### Add all the File Attachments to your export.